 Open the first document.
 To post the document, click Post and close.

-Successful document posting will display a notification on bottom right of the screen.
+Successful document posting will display a notification on the bottom right of the screen.

 Figure 6-13.
 Successful posting of the Cash receipt document

 The fact that the document posting was successful is displayed as a check mark on the icon of this document in the list of documents.